Now Available! Access Your Community’s Preliminary Flood Hazard Data in One Centralized and Easily Accessible Location!

 By making these data available through Federal Emergency Management Agency’s (FEMA) new preliminary data search tool, nation-wide preliminary data are in a centralized and easily accessible location, along with FEMA’s other flood mapping products and tools.
 Additional benefits of this new search tool include:

-- Citizens can now access both preliminary and effective flood hazard data on the same site
+- The public can now access both preliminary and effective flood hazard data on the same site

 - Quick and easy search functions